wd5gnr/Elf-RcForth/readme.md

 DELAY    (n --)           - Blocking delay of n milliseconds SAVE     ( -- )           - Save dictionary to terminal via Xmodem LOAD     ( -- )           - Load dictionary to terminal via Xmodem
-BLOAD    ( -- )           - Load extended words
+EXTLOAD    ( -- )           - Load extended words
 RAND     ( -- b)          - Returns random byte
 EXEC     ( a -- r )       - Do an SCRT call to machine language at address a; Value of RB on return pushed on stack OUT      ( b p -- )       - Output byte b to port p (e.g., 4 0xaa out)